Discover all the tax services we offer

 In addition, your housing costs must have been greater than 16% of the FEIE amount for the given tax year in order to use the Foreign Housing Exclusion.

 The Foreign Housing deduction amount is equal to your total foreign housing expenses for the year (up to 30% of the FEIE) minus the base housing amount (which is equal to 16% of the FEIE).
 This means that the maximum amount you can exclude for the Foreign Housing Exclusion is equal to 14% of the Foreign Earned Income Exclusion.
-For the 2022 tax year (filed in 2023), the maximum standard housing exclusion is $15,680, and for the 2023 tax year (filed in 2024), the maximum standard exclusion is $16,800.
+For the 2022 tax year (filed in 2023), the maximum standard housing exclusion is $15,680, and for the 2023 tax year (filed in 2024), the maximum standard exclusion will be $16,800.

 To calculate your Foreign Housing Exclusion (or Deduction), first, tally up your qualifying expenses.